 The Canaries’ neolithic aboriginals, the Guanches, bequeathed to their conquerers a network of footpaths that the Spanish then renovated and expanded.
 The endless, excruciating toil required to construct these trails is unimaginable to us today.
 Meticulously engineered, laid with immense, stone blocks, these aren’t just trails.
 They’re world wonders.
 They cross mountains, traverse cliffs, wind in and out of canyons, and link otherwise isolated, seaside villages by piercing terrain so sheer and unstable it’s not economically feasible to build and service roads.
 But without the Canaries’ recent population surge, tourism boom, and subsequent wealth, these wondrous trails would have been lost to entropy.
 They could not be maintained as they are now.
 Today, Canarians fully grasp that visiting hikers, hence world-class trails, are critical to their prosperity.

-"I’d lop off a year of my life to have the first three months Kathy and I spent hiking in the Canaries." — Craig
+"I’d lop off a year of my life to have the first three months Skye and I spent hiking in the Canaries." — Craig

 Yes, you’ll be staying in towns and cities, and you’ll be driving highways.
 But the Canaries’ tumultuous topography ensures you’ll be immersed in nature when hiking.
 Yes, Canarian trails occasionally nip through villages—some abandoned, others vital—but this adds a piquant, cultural spice to hiking that we never taste in North America.
 Yes, you’ll see a few other hikers on Canarian trails.
 You’ll meet primarily Germans, Dutch, and Scandanavians.
 But these momentary encounters are cheerful, and the compelling scenery keeps everyone blissed-out, unconcerned when passing others.